rumenmitov/macroeconomics/pages/Problem Sets.md

 - ![Problem Sets Ch1 to Ch10.pdf](../assets/B_Problem_Sets_Ch1_to_Ch10_1707287276959_0.pdf)
 	- ## Chapter 1
 		- Macroeconomics deals with the economy on an aggregate level, while microeconomics focuses on single markets.
-They are related in that they try to understand how the economy works. logseq.order-list-type:: number
+They are related in that they both depend on the market clearing model. logseq.order-list-type:: number
 		- Economists build models to simplify the world so that they can test potential policies. logseq.order-list-type:: number